pcda17/pcda17.github.io/index.md

-Syllabus: Programming for Cultural Data Analysis University of Texas at Austin School of Information Designed by Stephen McLaughlin, Spring 2016
+Syllabus: Programming for Cultural Data Analysis
 ====================================================

+Designed by Stephen McLaughlin with Tanya Clement

+University of Texas at Austin School of Information

+2016–17

 ### Course Objectives